-Tesla struggles in Germany with buyers unswayed by Model S cult
+Tesla struggles in Germany with Model S buyers

 Tesla Motors Inc. has built a cult following in the U.S. for its high-powered electric sports cars.
 In Europe’s biggest car market, consumers are proving harder to convince.

 Just 958 of Tesla’s 81,800-euro ($92,000) Model S, its only vehicle, sold in Germany in the eight months through August, according to data from motor vehicle office KBA.
 That’s a fraction of the 5,149 deliveries for the comparatively expensive Mercedes-Benz S-Class sedan.
 German e-mobility pioneer BMW’s i3 electric city car also outsold the Model S by more than 30 percent.

 Tesla’s competition is clear at this week’s International Motor Show in Frankfurt, where its upcoming Model X sport utility vehicle is notably absent.
 Audi presented its zero- emission E-tron Quattro concept SUV, Porsche promised an electric sports car within five years and BMW AG said more green “i” models are on the way.
 After individual successes in the Netherlands and Norway, Tesla and its celebrity chief executive officer, billionaire Elon Musk, must challenge all three German brands to cement its position in Europe as a whole.